Cook it

-Freshprep, originally known as Cook it, is a Canadian meal kit service available in Quebec, Ontario and the Maritime Provinces of Canada.
-Based in Montreal, it is established as the first meal kit company in Canada.
-Cook it's subscription service entails the delivery of boxes containing ingredient bags and recipe cards for breakfasts and dinners, as well as ready-to-eat meals and products including beverages, snacks, and lunch items.
+Cook it was a Canadian meal kit service available in Quebec, Ontario and the Maritime Provinces of Canada.
+Based in Montreal, it was the first meal kit company established in Canada.
+Cook it's subscription service entailed the delivery of boxes containing ingredient bags and recipe cards for breakfasts and dinners, as well as ready-to-eat meals and products including beverages, snacks, and lunch items.

 In December 2019, Cook it acquired the competing company Missfresh, which led to an increase of 30,000 subscribers to its service.
-Cook it underwent a wave of hirings and has more than 500 employees.
+Cook it underwent a wave of hirings and had more than 500 employees.
 In May 2020, Cook it surpassed the status of a small and medium-sized enterprise (SME).

 In February 2024, Fresh Prep Foods acquired Cook it.

 History

 Founding

 Cook it was founded by Judith Fetzer, Patrick Chamberland and Thomas Dubrana in 2014.
 It was then the first meal kit company in Canada.
 Since its creation, the company's stated mission has focused on families and the idea of simplifying meal preparation for parents and young professionals.

 In June 2014, Judith and Patrick presented the company on the show Dans l'oeil du dragon, the Québécois version of Dragon’s Den.

 In 2016, Judith Fetzer presented once again Cook it on television, this time on the Canadian version of Dragon's Den.
 This time, she received offers from four “dragons” (investors), and concluded a partnership with Arlene Dickinson.
 In the same year, the registration of Judith Fetzer in the Adopte Inc. program, dedicated to supporting young entrepreneurs, led to her "adoption" by Alain Bouchard, who then became a mentor for Cook it’s development.